AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program.md

 * The quality, completeness, and punctuality of the monthly reports.
 * The achievement of milestones and objectives stated in the original proposal.
 * The responsible and transparent use of dApp Staking rewards.
-* The project’s contribution to the Astar ecosystem, including community participation and long-term value creation.
+* The project’s contribution to the Astar ecosystem, including community participation and long term value creation, is also evaluated.

 ## Completion of the Grant